-In the diving industry there is a common misconception regarding the meaning of “Internship”.
-Many people believe that it means that you get the dive courses for free in exchange for working around the dive centre.
-That is not what it meant by the internship option on the courses.
+In the diving industry is a common misconception regarding the meaning of the word “Internship”.
+Many people believe that it means that you get the dive courses for free.
+In exchange for working around the dive centre.
+That is not what it means by the internship option on the courses.

 At Chang Diving Center

 both the Divemaster Internship and the Instructor Internship.
 Means an “Internship” which you pay for.
 What it actually means is that you complete the courses over a period of time, by working alongside our Instructors.
 Learning and gaining valuable experience.
 By watching real courses.
 Real students.
 And by learning what other jobs.
 Around the dive centre are carried out by our Professionals, to help the dive centre function on a daily basis.

 This includes packing bags, washing equipment, washing cups.
 PADI-SDI-TDI-Training-Equipment Maintainence, helping keep our Boat and Office clean.
 Dealing with Social Media, customer service issues and many other day to day tasks.
 That are required to run the business.
 Learning the essential but less glamourous side to being a Dive Professional is part of the courses, particularly Divemaster.

 There are many reasons why “free internships in exchange for work” are not a good idea and why we don’t offer them:

 A good dive centre would hopefully have all of the jobs required to run effectively already being carried out otherwise how would they function?

 If that is the case you would only be given the real meaningless and worthless tasks to carry out, which would be of no benefit to your development.
 It is known that often free interns are used as nothing more than cheap labour.